Maroc 7: Production

 In March 1966 Rank announced it would make nine films with a total cost of £7.5 million of which it would provide £4 million.
-Two films were financed by Rank completely, a Norman Wisdom movie and a "doctor" comedy (Doctor on Toast which became Doctor in Trouble).
+Two films were financed by Rank completely: a Norman Wisdom movie and a "doctor" comedy (Doctor on Toast which became Doctor in Trouble).
 The others were The Quiller Memorandum, Deadlier than the Male, Maroc Seven, Red Hot Ferrari (never made), The Fifth Coin (never made), The Battle of Britain and The Long Duel.
 The film was the fifth in a series of movies jointly financed by Rank and the National Film Finance Corporation (NFFC).

-It was produced by actor Leslie Phillips who worked 18 months setting up the movie and recalled "money was a little difficult towards the end, with the credit squeeze".
+It was produced by actor Leslie Phillips who worked 18 months setting up the movie and recalled "money was a little difficult towards the end, with the credit squeeze."

 Phillips had seen The Pleasure Girls (1965) and hired its director Gerry O'Hara, who was under contract to Sydney Box.
 According to O'Hara, Gene Barry replaced a German actor who pulled out of the film.
 O'Hara said the film was "not a very happy experience...
 I went over budget.
 There were lots of problems."

-The instrumental theme song, "Maroc 7", by The Shadows was released as a single and rose to No. 24 on the UK Singles Chart in April 1967.
+The instrumental theme song, "Maroc 7", by The Shadows, was released as a single and rose to No. 24 on the UK singles chart in April 1967.

-On the release of the film, a novelization of the screenplay was published by John Burke, writing as "Martin Sands."
+On the release of the film, a novelisation of the screenplay was published by John Burke, writing as "Martin Sands."

 Reception

 Kine Weekly wrote: "After a slowish and over-mysterious start, the picture gets into a very entertaining stride and the double-twist ending is fun".

 Monthly Film Bulletin wrote: "Despite an attractive cast and a fashionably post-Bond script, something seems to have gone sadly awry with this thriller."

 The New Statesman described the film as "a feeble thriller, ...
 Denholm Elliott, the archetypal Old Etonian, is cast as a French-Moroccan cop.
 Gene Barry has the quizzical air of man who's just read the script."

 Leslie Halliwell said: "Complex sub-Bond tale of cross and double-cross; hardly worth following really."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "The heavily insured legs of Cyd Charisse are on display in this lacklustre crime caper. ...
-One of those misfires that makes you wonder why someone in the production line didn’t cry out “Stop, abandon ship”."
+One of those misfires that makes you wonder why someone in the production line didn't cry out 'Stop, abandon ship'."